mhmzx/ExSharedPreference/README.md

 ## Quick start

-1. Install the `Lombok` plugin for your Android Studio according to the method provided in this repository: [sgpublic/lombok-plugin-action: A repository for Lombok plugin incompatibility issues with Android Studio. (github.com)](https://github.com/sgpublic/lombok-plugin-action)
+1. Install the `ExSharedPreference` plugin for your Android Studio, It can be obtained in the IDEA plugin marketplace.

 2. Add dependencies in `build.gradle`.